 Launching Fall 2018

-Why NCAC?
-ODP will draw on NCAC’s diverse nationwide coalition, more than 40 years of program expertise, experience of working at both local and national levels, collaborations with academic researchers, and our close relationships with NICD, ABA and its 2,000 member bookstores.
-The impact of the program will be magnified through communication with the millions of members of our coalition partners and our network of media contacts at the local, regional, and national levels.
+NCAC has diverse nationwide coalition, more than 40 years of program expertise, experience of working at both local and national levels, and collaborations with academic researchers.
+The impact of the reading groups will be magnified by sharing their progress with the millions of members of our coalition partners and local, regional and national media.

-Learn More Please check back for updates.
-If you’re interested in collaboration or would like to get in touch, please email firstname.lastname@example.org.
+Learn More If you’re interested in collaboration or would like to get in touch, please email firstname.lastname@example.org.
 We’d love to hear from you!